We have put together a simple, step by step, guide to help you to plan your own events:

-Check out the alumni calendar and find out what is going on; there might be an event with which you can combine your event to increase the appeal, for example a Public Lecture or Music Concert.
+Check out our events listing to find out what existing events are taking place, as there might be something already planned which you can combine your event with to increase the appeal, for example a Public Lecture or Music Concert.

 Step 2 - Who

-We can help you get back in touch with your friends from Reading, but we are unable to send you a list of contact details due to the Data Protection Act.
-However, there are other ways we can help: You can either register for our online community where you can search for names of your friends, or you can take the following steps to help us get in touch with alumni on your behalf:
+We can help you try to get in touch with alumni from Reading, but we are unable to send you a list of contact details due to the Data Protection Act.
+Here are the steps you can take to get in touch with fellow alumni:

-- First make a list of the contemporaries with whom you are trying to get in touch and email it to the Alumni Relations Team.
-Make sure you include information such as full name (including maiden name where applicable), subject, year of graduation, and halls of residence (if you remember).
-The more information, the better!
+- Make a list of the contemporaries who you are trying to get in touch and email it to firstname.lastname@example.org.
+If you can, please include information such as full name (including maiden name where applicable), subject, year of graduation, and halls of residence (if you can remember).
+The more information we have, the better!

 - We will then search our database and let you know how many people we have contact details for.
-As long as your contemporaries have kept in touch with the University, we will be able to contact them.
+As long as people have given their consent to the University, we will be able to contact them.

 Step 3 - What, where and how much

 In order to consider where to hold the event, you will need to think about the style, format, budget and date of the event as these factors will impact which venue you choose.
-There are a number of venues on Campus that can be used for an event; however you might prefer to hold the event elsewhere in the town or even elsewhere in the country.
+There are a number of venues at the University that can be used, however you might prefer to hold the event in the town or even elsewhere in the country.

-We can give you advice on venues, catering and accommodation on Campus and can even arrange a guided tour of the Campus and, depending on availability, tours of your departments, halls and other university buildings such as the Student's Union or Library.
+We can give you advice on venues, catering and accommodation on all of our campuses and can even arrange a guided campus tour and, depending on availability, tours of your departments, halls and other university buildings such as the Student's Union or Library.